sahil-verma-9696/youtube-clone/README.md

     - + 50 result on home page
     - + on reload home content refresh

+    - # Redux-persist && redux-persist-transform-filter

     - + redux-persist && + redux-persist-transform-filter for storing state in local storage 🔥🔥🔥🔥
+    - A non-serializable value was detected in an action, in the path: `register`.
+    - + To resolve this, configure the Redux middleware to ignore specific redux-persist action types that include non-serializable values: